marventures/goit-js-lessons/README.md

 # GoIT JavaScript Lessons Summary

-## Module 1 Lesson 2 (Branches and Cycles)
+## Module 2 Lesson 3 (Arrays)

-- Branching
-- Ternary Operator
-- Switch Operator
+- Arrays
-- Switch Statement
+- Array Iteration
-- Scope
+- Value and Reference
-- Loops
+- Array Methods

 ### JS Tasks:

-- Example 1 - User Input and Branching
+- Example 1 - Basic operations with an array
-- Example 2 - Time display (if...else)
+- Example 2 - Arrays and Strings
-- Example 3 - Branching
+- Example 3 - Array iteration
-- Example 4 - Nested branches
+- Example 4 - Arrays and Loops
-- Example 5 - Link Formatting (endsWith)
+- Example 5 - Arrays and Strings
-- Example 6 - Link formatting (includes and logical "AND")
+- Example 6 - Arrays and Strings
-- Example 7 - Link formatting (ternary operator)
+- Example 7 - Sorting an array with a loop
-- Example 8 - If...else and logical operators
-- Example 9 - Project submission deadline (if...else)
-- Example 10 - Project submission deadline (switch)
-- Example 11 - The for loop
+- Example 8 - Search for an element
-- Example 12 - User Input and Branching